 Any article that has been petitioned would include the name of the person or town board or committee that has made the request.
 Other stipulations would formalize the responsibilities of the moderator, allow for the moderator to appoint a deputy moderator in case he is unavailable, and outline how articles can be petitioned.

 The most protracted discussion of the night centered around whether residents should have the right to appeal decisions made the moderator.
-That measure did not pass.

 Residents also approved the creation of a new Bylaw Review Committee; a Community Preservation Committee to study the needs, possibilities, and resources of the town and the use of Community Preservation Act funds; and a single committee to oversee Parks and Recreations,.